A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Study Design

 \subsection{Experimental Design}

-We used a summarized and pre-processed version of the COMPAS data set~\citep{propublica} to generate the questions in our experiment.
-We restricted attention to the following attributes for each defendant: \textbf{gender} (1 if the defendant is male, 0 otherwise), \textbf{age} (1 if the defendant is less than 25, 0 otherwise), \textbf{race} (1 if the defendant is not Caucasian, 0 otherwise), \textbf{charge degree} (1 if felony, 0 otherwise), \textbf{prior counts} (a positive integer), \textbf{true label} (1 if the defendant reoffends within 2 years, 0 otherwise), and \textbf{predicted label} (1 if the COMPAS tool gives a score of 5 or higher\footnote{Note that the COMPAS tool bases its risk scores on many features other than the ones considered here.
-Our focus in this work is not on the COMPAS tool and its inner workings.
-We simply use the COMPAS risk scores (provided by \citet{propublica}) to generate binary predictions for defendants in our hypothetical scenario.} to the defendant, 0 otherwise).
+We used a summarized and pre-processed version of the COMPAS data set~\citep{propublica} to generate our questions.
+We restricted attention to the following attributes for each defendant: \textbf{gender} (1 if the defendant is male, 0 otherwise), \textbf{age} (1 if the defendant is less than 25, 0 otherwise), \textbf{race} (1 if the defendant is not Caucasian, 0 otherwise), \textbf{charge degree} (1 if felony, 0 otherwise), \textbf{prior counts} (a positive integer).
+We set the \textbf{true label} to 1 if the defendant reoffends within 2 years, 0 otherwise). \hha{Note that in the original COMPAS dataset, the true label reflects whether a defendant is \emph{rearrested} for an alleged crime.
+This is clearly different from our choice of the true label (whether the defendant actually reoffends), which we chose to reduce the layers of complication.} The \textbf{predicted label} indicates if the COMPAS tool gives a score of 5 or higher\footnote{Note that the COMPAS tool bases its risk scores on many features other than the ones considered here.
+Our focus is not on the COMPAS tool and its inner workings.
+We simply use the COMPAS risk scores (provided by \citet{propublica}) to generate binary recidivism predictions for defendants in our hypothetical scenario.} to the defendant.

 In part 1, we asked one question for each of the five features in the data set.
 In part 2, to generate a question $q$, we picked the first defendant ($i^q_1$) i.i.d. from the data set, then chose the second defendant ($i^q_2$) such that it does not differ with the first one in more than two attributes.
 The reason for this restriction was two-fold: (1) As shown in Figure~\ref{fig:sims} it allows us to recover the underlying weight vector confidently with a smaller number of questions; (2) it reduces the cognitive burden of comparing the two defendants with one another for the participants\footnote{Comparing two objects that differ across multiple dimensions is a type of \emph{multitasking}---which notoriously reduces human attention and leads to erroneous responses.
 See \url{https://en.wikipedia.org/wiki/Human_multitasking} and the references therein.}.
 Questions in part 3 were generated similarly.
+Part 2 and 3 each consisted of 25 questions.
+We chose the number of questions by simulating our model of participants responses (Equation~\ref{eq:normal}) and finding the number of questions necessary to learn their weight vectors with a satisfactory accuracy (i.e., 90\%).
+See figure~\ref{fig:sims}.